britram/taps-transports/draft-ietf-taps-transports.md

     date: 1990
 --- abstract

-This document describes surveys, classifies and compares the protocol mechanisms provided by existing IETF protocols, as background for determining a common set of transport services.
+This document describes, surveys, classifies and compares the protocol mechanisms provided by existing IETF protocols, as background for determining a common set of transport services.
 It examines the Transmission Control Protocol (TCP), Multipath TCP, the Stream Control Transmission Protocol